EthanNorton/demo/README.md

 # demo

-coding practice from coursera courses. currently enrolled in: algorithms (princeton), intro to data engineering certificate (IBM).
+coding practice from coursera and saylor courses. currently enrolled in: algorithms (princeton), intro to data engineering certificate (IBM).